 Out-of-class essays (LO: 1-4): There will be a total of four out-of-class essays, including the final portfolio project.
-You must submit the final drafts online through Canvas, and they must be typed in Times New Roman (12 point font), double-spaced, with 1-inch margins.
+You must submit the final drafts in hardcopy and online through CANVAS, and they must be typed in Times New Roman (12 point font), double-spaced, with 1-inch margins.
 Make sure to use the proper MLA format because you will lose points for incorrect formatting.
 If you need help with MLA, check The Everyday Writer or visit http://owl.english.purdue.edu/owl/resource/747/01/.